When to visit

 Season: mid-May to Mid-October, with full park facilities in July and August.

-The Bay of Fundy is home to the highest tides in the world, an impressive natural phenomenon that has created dramatic coastal landscapes.
-One of the best places to appreciate the magnitude of the tides is Hopewell Rocks .
+The Bay of Fundy, in Fundy National park, is home to the highest tides in the world.
+This impressive natural phenomenon has created dramatic coastal landscapes, such as the sensational Hopewell Rocks .

 At Hopewell Rocks, at low tide, you can walk on the ocean floor among immense, tree-topped rock formations sculpted by tidal erosion into the shape of flowerpots.
 It is hard to believe that at high tide, the huge flowerpot rocks are almost completely submerged, becoming tiny islands surrounded by water!